Online Conference, June 14-18, 2021

 Required specifications for proposals:

-Registration for all participants will be available through the website in February.
+All letters of acceptance will be sent out by early April.
+Registration for all participants will be available through the conference website.
 We welcome participants to communicate any access needs through the online registration process.
 Applicants whose proposals are accepted need to be paid members of the SAS in order to present at the conference.

 * If your proposal was accepted for the 2020 conference, please resubmit it through the portal for the 2021 conference and select the resubmission option.
 Participants whose proposals were accepted for the 2020 conference are guaranteed a spot if they use the same proposal for the 2021 conference.
 Minor changes to the proposal are acceptable (dates, titles, etc.) but it should be at least 95% the same.
 This applies to pre-constituted panel/workshop proposals as well.
 Since these are reviewed as a whole, if one paper changes substantially, the entire panel proposal needs to be submitted as a new proposal for blind review.
 If a presenter who was accepted as part of a panel would like to submit their accepted proposal as an independent paper not part of a pre-constituted panel, they will need to submit a new proposal which will be subject to review.

 Contact the conference team at SAS2021@tulane.edu